What makes your CSA different from farmers’ markets and grocery stores?

 What if I miss my pickup and do not make alternate arrangements?

 If you miss the pick-up, your share will be donated.
 You will not be credited that amount.

-What types of vegetables can I expect in a season?
+What types of produce can I expect in a season?

-Beans-several varieties, beets-several varieties, broccoli, broccoli raab, brussel sprouts, cabbage, califlower, celeriac, collards, corn, cucumbers, celery, egplant, garlic, greens-several varieties, herbs-a great variety, kale, kohlrabi, leeks, lettuce-several varieties, okra, onions-several varieties, pac choi, peas, peppers, potatoes, pumpkins, radishes, rutabaga, scallions, spinach, squash-several varieties, tomatoes-several varieties, turnips, watermelon
+Beans-several varieties, beets-several varieties, asparagus, broccoli, carrots, cabbage, cauliflower, sweet corn, cucumbers, eggplant, garlic, greens-several varieties, herbs-a great variety, kale, kohlrabi, leeks, lettuce-several varieties, onions-several varieties, pac choi, pears, peppers, popcorn, potatoes, radishes, scallions, spinach, squash-several varieties, tomatoes-several varieties, turnips, watermelon.

 We cannot promise to have all of these, but they are representative of the crops we are planning for the year.
 Crops are highly subject to weather conditions.
 While we don’t expect to meet all of your produce needs, we plan to provide the best quality produce you can find in the area.